-Students: The university may impose disciplinary sanctions up to expulsion as is specified in the Regents' Rules and the Code of Student Conduct, for conduct related to the use, possession, or distribution of drugs prohibited by state, federal or local law.
-Other penalties that may be imposed for conduct related to the unlawful use, possession, or distribution of drugs or alcohol include suspension, disciplinary probation, payment for damage to or misappropriation of property, suspension of rights and privileges, expulsion, or such other penalty as may be deemed appropriate under the circumstances
+Students: The university may impose disciplinary sanctions as specified in the Regents' Rules and the Code of Student Conduct, for conduct related to the use, possession, or distribution of alcohol or drugs prohibited by state, federal or local law or by university or TSUS policy.
+Penalties may include suspension, disciplinary probation, payment for damage to or misappropriation of property, suspension of rights and privileges, expulsion, or other penalty deemed appropriate under the circumstances.